duckduckgo/tracker-radar-collector/README.md

 node ./post-processing/summary.js -i ./collected-data/ -o ./result.json
 ```

-ℹ️Hint: When dealing with huge amounts of data you may need to increase nodejs's memory limit e.g. `node --max_old_space_size=4096`.
+ℹ️ Hint: When dealing with huge amounts of data you may need to increase nodejs's memory limit e.g. `node --max_old_space_size=4096`.

 ## Creating new collectors